 But in Switzerland?
 Home of Nestlé?
 Zip.
 Zero.
 Niet.
 Nada.

 Which just makes me crave a batch of warm and gooey chocolate chip cookies even more.

 Where are you hiding your chocolate chips?
 And brown sugar…

 An expat jonesin’ for cookies

-After months of hunting in different stores, I have finally managed to at least partially rebuild my baking stash with the basics: flour, bread yeast, baking soda (bicarbonate de sodium), fine white sugar (sucre fin cristallisé), baking powder (poudre à lever), etc.
+After months of hunting in different stores after moving to Switzerland, I have finally managed to at least partially rebuild my baking stash with the basics: flour, bread yeast, baking soda, fine white sugar, baking powder, etc.

 I typically prefer Hershey’s chocolate products to Nestlé, and seeing the bag of Hershey’s made me feel immediately homesick.
 It might not have seemed like much to her, but for me, she was offering me a small piece of home.
 I hugged her and promised to make some chocolate chip cookies to share.

 So with chocolate chips finally in my possession and a partially restocked baking cupboard, I decided to fulfill my craving for homemade cookies.

 Unfortunately, my favorite chocolate chip cookie recipe from my mom calls for brown sugar, which is something else I haven’t found!

 We’ve bought different products that say brown sugar on them.
 They’re different though.
 They’re either dry and resemble raw sugar or just taste like white sugar but with larger crystals.
 We’ve yet to find the equivalent of our sticky, heavy, fine grain brown sugar that has a slight caramel flavor and contains molasses.